It4innovations/hyperqueue/README.md

 **HyperQueue** (HQ) lets you build a computation plan consisting of a large amount of tasks (so-called qjobs) and then execute it transparently over a system like SLURM/PBS.
 It dynamically groups qjobs into SLURM/PBS jobs and distributes them to fully utilize allocated notes.
-You thus don't have to care about qjob granularity and crucially, you don't have to manually aggregate qjobs into SLURM/PBS jobs.
+You thus do not have to manually aggregate qjobs into SLURM/PBS jobs.

 ## Features